romka0017/TextFileProcessor/ReadMe.md

 ## How to build
 To build the project you should use cmake 3.16+ and GCC 6+.

-You can build a separate shared library or you can build tests/main program which will use pre-built library.
+You can build a separate shared library or you can build tests or main program which will use pre-built library.

 To build the library only please run "cmake ~pwd" from "FileProcessor/src" folder.